andrerizzo/folder_structure/README.md

-# folder_structure
+Script to create a data science folder structure.
-Script to create a data science folder structure
+This version works only on Linux.